dandean/gimmeuri/README.md

 TODO:
 -----

-Provide a interface in JavaScript so you can use `gimmeuri` like this:
+Provide an interface in JavaScript so you can use `gimmeuri` like this:

     require('gimmeuri')(path, cb);